Report Key Findings:

-If the things are more simple at the beginning, when pen&paper, spreadsheets and email can be good enough, as the situation becomes more complex, these basic methods need to be supplemented by project management software.
+If things are more simple at the beginning, when pen&paper, spreadsheets, and email can be good enough, as the situation becomes more complex, these basic methods need to be supplemented by project management software.

 When analyzing the results, there are some differences between the functionality that project managers are seeking compared to what owners/executives are looking for.

 While owners/executives and project managers tend to agree on most of the functionality they seek, a much higher percentage of project managers (64%) than owner/executives (38%) want scheduling and deadline capabilities.
 In fact, this is the top-requested functionality among project managers, along with task management (also sought by 64 percent).